 According to their findings, it appears the ITB is actually prevented from rolling over the epicondyle, partly because of its femoral anchorage and partly because its fibers are bound tightly to the tough enveloping fascia lata.

-One of the first things that caught my attention while observing Dr. Smith’s gait was the presence of a cavus right foot (high rigid arch) presenting on the same side as his ITB pain.
-As he walked down my hallway, it was obvious the stiff supinated foot was preventing internal tibial rotation during heel strike.
+One of the first things that caught my attention while observing Dr. Smith’s gait was the presence of a cavus right foot (high rigid arch) presenting on the same side as her ITB pain.
+As she walked down my hallway, it was obvious the stiff supinated foot was preventing internal tibial rotation during heel strike.
 This seemed rather unusual since friction or compression of the ITB is generally thought to result from foot hyperpronation coupled with excessive internal tibial rotation.

 I find this often neglected tib/fib joint to be the “key lesion” in many lower extremity disorders.
-Optimal “stirrup spring system” functioning demands that both ends of the tibia and fibula (proximal and distal) maintain smooth cephalad and caudal movements (Fig. 5).
+Optimal “stirrup spring system” functioning demands that both ends of the tibia and fibula (proximal and distal) maintain smooth cephalad and caudal movements (Image 5.).
 If working properly, the tib/fib articulations should perform as magnificent shock absorbers with their actions enhanced by tibialis anterior and peroneus longus and kept in sync by a resilient but tough interosseous membrane.

 Some cavus feet (particularly those with claw toes) do not respond well to manual therapy.
 Fortunately, Dr. Smith’s foot did regain flexibility as the muscles of the lateral fascial compartment were separated.
-Once myofascial flexibility improved, rear and forefoot joint mobilization routines helped restore glide to the rigid tarsal bones (navicular, cuboid and cuneiforms) and the talocalcaneal joint.
-Although this myofascial/joint mob protocol flattened some of the concavity in his arch, it quickly became apparent that most of Dr. Smith’s foot rigidity was coming from a severely fixated tibiofibular (ankle) joint.
+Once myofascial flexibility improved, rear and forefoot joint mobilization routines helped restore glide to the rigid tarsal bones (navicular, cuboid, and cuneiforms) and the talocalcaneal joint.
+Although this myofascial/joint mob protocol flattened some of the concavity in her arch, it quickly became apparent that most of Dr. Smith’s foot rigidity was coming from a severely fixated tibiofibular (ankle) joint.

 With the knee flexed, my fingers and thumb were unable to budge the fibula in an anterior direction and any attempt to pressure it back into place replicated the intense pain Dr. Smith identified as the source of his problem.

 Runners like Dr. Smith share a high risk for hamstring injuries with the most commonly torn of the group the biceps femoris.
-When asked about past hamstring problems, Smith related that he had suffered a chronic pull a year before the knee began to flare.
+When asked about past hamstring problems, Smith related that she had suffered a chronic pull a year before the knee began to flare.
 Therefore, with each step, the injury-shortened biceps femoris tugged on the fibular head causing chronic repetitive microtrauma at the tib/fib articulation.

 As with many conventional protocols, stepping outside the box provided that important distinction to Dr. Smith’s recovery – relying more on accurate identification and restoration of the functional biomechanical deficits in the entire kinetic chain rather than focusing on a specific injured tissue.
-Incorporating myofascial and skeletal mobilizations to Dr. Smith’s foot, ankle, proximal fibular head, hip and pelvis proved the “key” factors allowing his return to normal running and biking activities.
+Incorporating myofascial and skeletal mobilizations to Dr. Smith’s foot, ankle, proximal fibular head, hip and pelvis proved the “key” factors allowing her return to normal running and biking activities.

 - Fairclough J, Hayashi K, Toumi H, et al. Is iliotibial band syndrome really a friction syndrome?Journal of Science and Medicine in Sport, April 2007;10(2):74-6.